sourcebot-dev/sourcebot/README.md

 docker run -p 3000:3000 --rm --name sourcebot -v $(pwd):/data ghcr.io/taqlaai/sourcebot:main
 ```

-Navigate to `localhost:3000` to use Sourcebot with the custom repository you defined in your config!
+Navigate to `localhost:3000` in your browser to use Sourcebot with the custom repository you defined in your config!

 ### (Optional) Provide access token to index private repositories
 TODO